yym68686/uni-api/README.md

 - Supports automatic retry, when an API channel response fails, automatically retry the next API channel.
 - Supports fine-grained access control.
 Supports using wildcards to set specific models for API key available channels.
 - Supports rate limiting, can set the maximum number of requests per minute, can be set as an integer, such as 2/min, 2 times per minute, 5/hour, 5 times per hour, 10/day, 10 times per day, 10/month, 10 times per month, 10/year, 10 times per year.
 Default is 60/min.
+- Supports multiple standard OpenAI format interfaces: `/v1/chat/completions`, `/v1/images/generations`, `/v1/audio/transcriptions`, `/v1/moderations`, `/v1/models`.
+- Supports OpenAI moderation for ethical review, allowing for ethical review of user messages.
+If inappropriate messages are detected, an error message will be returned.
+This reduces the risk of the backend API being banned by providers.

 ## Configuration